 LGBTQ Hate Crime Statistics

-According to statistics on hate crime, more than 1,300 of 7,120 hate crime incidents recorded in 2018 resulted from anti-LGBTQ violence.
-Compared to 2017, the number of reported incidents involving the LGBTQ community increased from 1,217 to 1,347.
+According to statistics on hate crime, more than 1,400 hate crime incidents recorded in 2020 resulted from anti-LGBTQ violence.
+The most frequent were the anti-gay hate crimes, with over 670 incidents in 2020.

 10. Hate crime incidents targeting LGBTQ people in Germany are growing.

 It’s a pity, but the hate crime percentage is generally increasing.
 Attacks documented in Germany on those classified as LGBT+ are on the rise.
-Police reported 50 attacks on homosexual, bisexual, transgender, and intersex individuals in 2013.
-Based on the hate crime data, this number increased to 94 in 2018.
+Based on the hate crime data, this number increased by 36% in 2020.

 11. Eleven transgender people were fatally injured or shot dead in 2019.